JayVii/Blog/docs/Trivial-Statistics/001_decline-of-influence-over-spatial-distance.md

 ![<-](../img/back.svg) **[Back to the Overview](./index.html)**

+> This blog post discusses one solution for models with declining influence over
+> geospatial distance and its limitations in my exact use case.
+Furthermore, I
+> want to stimulate discussion on how to improve the model and find alternatives

 ## Background

 At the end of last year (Dec.
 '17), I finished my Bachelor's thesis about the